Davidasx/FR33-CH4T/README.md

 # FR33-CH4T
 [简体中文](README-zh_CN.md)   [English](README.md)

+**Added image creation functionabilities with FLUX-schnell!
+Check it out!
+(Also only available with GPT models)**

 **Notice: the Duckduckgo Search plugin is disabled by default.
 Please check it in settings if you need it.
 The plugin doesn't support beta models (like LLaMa and Claude).**

 ⭐️ **If you like this project, please consider giving it a star!** ⭐️